 Therefore, it’s useful to keep all of them in mind whatever the occasion is, and revisit this list from time to time just to make sure you don’t get off the right track.

 Without further ado – here’s a list of the most important assets you must have in place to achieve your goals.

 Developing the right mindset might be the single most important thing you need to have by your side to succeed at your goals.

-Now you might think this aspect is there by default and needs no specific mentioning, but bear with me for a while and let me explain this one in a bit more detail.
+Now you might think this aspect is there by default and needs no specific mention, but bear with me for a while, and let me explain this one in a bit more detail.

 Most of us (by default) believe we are in the right mindset to follow through with our goal, just because we stated and acknowledged it as something we would like to achieve.

 Of course, your goal is something meaningful to you and something you want to pursue, but this alone does not mean your mindset is 100% in line with it.

 Here’s an example that will hopefully make this a bit easier to understand.

 Say, my goal is to make this website an awesome place where anyone can find tips, resources, and inspiration about living a content life with the help of a bullet journal or planner, so as many people as possible can have a life they’ll truly be happy about. (which is my real goal, by the way! 😉 )